Trumpet Studio at James Madison University

 Yes!
 Each year we offer several graduate Teaching Assistantships in the School of Music and they are competitive across all instruments and studios.
 The top performers with the most outstanding auditions and academic marks from previous degrees will automatically be considered for these.

-Make a Donation to the JMU Brass Studios:
+Make a Donation to the JMU Trumpet Studios:

 If you would like to make a donation directly to the JMU Trumpet Studio, please click on the "Donate" link above.
 All funding received will go directly to fund JMU trumpet student activities and equipment needs.
 Student activities include funding to bring guest artists to campus and studio trips.
 Equipment needs include instruments, mouthpieces, valve oil, cleaning supplies, and music.
 Any amount you can donate would be greatly appreciated and immediately used.